The Two Synod Solution

 necessary agency to coordinate

-the work of their respective
+the work of their Presbyteries

-G-11.0505 The Presbyetries that make up
+G-11.0505 The Presbyteries that represent

-Each Presbytery shall
+Region Each individual Presbytery shall

 consist of at least 27 congregations.